-The department offers a Bachelor of Science degree in Mathematics, a Bachelor of Science degree in Mathematics Bachelor of Science degree in Mathematics Education and a Bachelor of Science degree in Computer Science.
+The department offers a Bachelor of Science degree in Mathematics, a Bachelor of Science degree in Secondary Education (Concentration: Mathematics Education) and a Bachelor of Science degree in Computer Science.
 In mathematics, the curriculum leads to a degree that qualifies the individual for research and employment in industry with related jobs.
 Mathematics Education majors take courses for certification as public school teachers.
-In computer science, there are two tracks that students can follow to receive the B.S. degree in Computer Science.
-The computer science track is designed for scientific and/or research activities while the information science track is designed to train persons for business applications.
+In computer science, there are three tracks that students can follow to receive the B.S. degree in Computer Science.
+The computer science track is designed for scientific and/ or research activities, the information science track is designed to train persons for business applications, and the computer security track is designed to teach security principles and practical applications in computing.